-- Key positions have completed additional training topics related to their job skills or requirements
+Key positions have completed additional training topics related to their job skills or requirements

 Common Interview Questions

-How do you prepare employees?
+How long do you wash your hands?

 Have a Quiz

-Engaging Training Materials
+Deliver Engaging Training Materials

-Training is key to passing audits and it must be ongoing and well-documented to ensure evidence is available for auditors.
+Training is key to passing audits, and it must be ongoing and well-documented to ensure evidence is available for auditors.
 Auditors will know how well training is done simply by the interview results.